 Unfortunately, if your child can use only an electric wheelchair you may run into issues beyond simple accessibility.

-You could also need to pay extra for your ticket due to the extra weight of the heavy electric wheelchair.
-Here are some great tips for air travel with an electric wheelchair.
+Further, you may need to pay extra for a ticket due to the extra weight of your heavy electric kids wheelchair.
+Read HuffPost’s great tips for air travel with an electric wheelchair.

 Think through all the modes of transport you will use, such as: